bassosimone/ffi-utils/measurement_kit/ffi/README.md

 events from such queue using `mk_task_wait_for_next_event`.
 This is a _blocking_ function that returns when a new event is posted into the queue.
 To process an event, use `mk_event_serialize` to obtain its JSON serialization, then parse the JSON into some high level data structure, and process it.
-See, again, the [C++14 API](cxx14.hpp) events processing code to have an idea of how this could be implemented.
+See the [C++14](../nettest/nettest.hpp) events processing code to have an idea of how this could be implemented.
 (Or, if we have already written an API that does that works for your use case, perhaps just use such API.)